Luis Artavia-Mora

 More information on request.

-Overcoming ethnic discrimination in the Dutch housing market (2018-2020)
+A. Overcoming discrimination in the European housing market

 The objective of the project was to facilitate the integration of ethnic minorities into the European housing market.
 This work was important because residential location shapes the quality of education, health, employment, and safety an individual gets; however, research shows historically high and systematic rates of discrimination against ethnic minorities in European markets, including The Netherlands.